Why you should use Go

 I've been writing Go for some time now, close to 7 years.
 But it wasn't where I originally started out in my tech career.

-I don't have a traditional background in computer science and have been self-taught all the way which probably was also why I ended up in frontend to begin with.
-The thinking at my first job seemed to be:
+I also don't have a traditional background in computer science and have been self-taught all the way which probably was also why I ended up in frontend to begin with.
+It was the safer place to put me.

-So I started learning how I did everything else, typing "how to learn frontend" into Google.
+So I started learning the same way I do for everything else, typing "how to learn frontend" into Google.

 React was just breaking away, in terms of popularity, from Angular at the time and was still in the good 'ol pre hook days.
 I eventually became proficient with React and would mainly write it (and JS/TS) for the next couple of years.

-I, thankfully, don't write much React anymore and have gone back to the roots: plain old HTML which, thanks to Go, its ecosystem, and some guy from Montana still gets like 90% of the interactivity you get with a SPA app.
+I, thankfully, don't write much React anymore and have gone back to the roots: plain old HTML which.
+And thanks some guy from Montana I still get 90% of the interactivity you get with a SPA app.

 So, let me explain why I think you should use Go and why I fell in love with it.